Getting started with Installed Applications policies

 - Install location

-When you activate an Installed Applications policy, you can select the Include Application Usage data option to collect the following information about an installed application's usage:
+When you activate an Installed Applications policy, you can select the Include Usage data option to collect the following information about an installed application's usage:

 - Total minutes that an application is in focus (application is able to accept user input)